Speaker Series

 The Speaker Series is an advocacy-training program for community members with lived experience of hunger and for those passionate about food security along with those who are working professionals in the anti-poverty space.
 Participants of the program learn effective advocacy and public speaking skills while partnering with the Food Bank to create a hunger-free community.

 The Speaker Series consists of six weeks of workshops that culminate with participation in California’s Hunger Action Week and a personal meeting with one of our elected officials.
-The series occurs annually from late March or early April until mid-May.
+The series occurs annually and takes place in February and March.

 The Food Bank recognizes the time and efforts of Speaker Series participants and provides the following: